Sepera-okeq/DDS-Evrika-Plugin/README.md

 ## Overview

-**DDSEvrikaPlugin** is a plugin for Krita that allows users to import and export DDS (DirectDraw Surface) files with advanced compression and mipmap options.
-Using the power of ImageMagick, this plugin helps artists and game developers handle textures and images optimized for real-time rendering.
+**DDSEvrikaPlugin** is a plugin for Krita that allows users to import and export DDS (DirectDraw Surface) files with advanced compression, mipmap, and filter options.
+The plugin relies on the power of ImageMagick to handle image format conversions and compressions, making it an ideal tool for texture creation and optimization in video games and 3D rendering environments.

 With **DDSEvrikaPlugin**, you can:

 - Import DDS files into Krita and convert them to editable formats.
 - Export Krita documents using various DDS compression formats, including `dxt1`, `dxt3`, `dxt5`, `bc7`, and more.
-- Customize export settings such as DDS compression type, mipmap levels, and file naming options.
+- Customize export settings such as DDS compression type, mipmap levels, filter options, and file naming configuration.

+## What's New in Version 1.2

+- Added **filter support** during DDS export (available filters: Lanczos, Box, Triangle, Mitchell, and Catmull-Rom), enhancing the control over image resizing and quality.
+- Improved **transparency handling**: Added guidelines for selecting an appropriate compression format (such as **DXT5**) to better handle textures with transparency or alpha channels.

 ## Features